ibrahimtaib/SE2-01/README.md

 ## Users

-To access the thesis managment page, you should authenticate with the following users (other fields are not important):
+To access the thesis managment page, you should authenticate with the following users:
 | User ID                        | Email                      | Role    |
 | ------------------------------ | -------------------------- | ------- |
 | auth0&#124;655fd050022f6b2083b391fe | s123456@studenti.polito.it | student |